 For more on the It's On Us campaign and its relationship with the NCAA, click HERE

 For more information on the It's On Us campaign itself and to take the pledge, click HERE to go the It's On Us website.

-Follow Tusculum College PSAAC On Your Favorite Social Networks!
+Follow Tusculum University PSAAC On Your Favorite Social Networks!